Inuit women: Lack of power and influence

-While women were respected by men, and often treated as equals, they did not have equal power in the community.
+Women were respected for their unique skills, such as embroidery, hide tanning, and child-rearing, but were still widely less socially valued than men.
 Important decisions, such as when to migrate and where to, could be made exclusively by men.
-Inuit had as little government as any group on earth, but some groups did have tribal councils or groups of elders who made decisions for the community.
+Inuit government was significantly different from the standardized Western idea of government, but some groups did have tribal councils or groups of elders who made decisions for the community.
 These councils were almost exclusively male.

 Because of this, the Inuit women had little to no say in some of their communities' most important decisions.
 Men usually had the final say in issues such as arranging marriages and adoption or infanticide, which have a huge impact on women's lives.
 Although women had a relatively high position socially, and had significant control of their own home, as well as ceremonially important jobs such as lighting and tending to lamps and distributing food, their power was usually limited to those areas.

 In addition to this, if men were unhappy with how a woman was handling her responsibilities, they could take over or transfer her work to another woman in the community whom they considered more capable.
 With women having less power, they are often put in difficult positions when they are not involved in the decision-making process.
 For example, a pregnant woman, or a woman with a newborn child, may not be able to migrate hundreds of miles through Arctic conditions in search of better hunting grounds.
 Factors such as these are rarely taken into account when men are the sole decision-makers for a community.